pachev/pachev_ftp/README.md

 As long as the [configurations](setting-up-configurations) were setup correctly, both the client and server will run with no arguments given.
 However adding a `--help` or `--info` will print out usage of the particular application.

+### FTP Client

+basic usage of the ftp client is as followed: `./ftp_client [host] [port] [options]`.
+An example of this would be

+`./ftp_client cnt4713.cs.fiu.edu -u classftp --pass secret -D -V`

+This command above would login to cnt4713.cs.fiu.edu on default port 21 with the username classftp, password secret and turns on both Debug mode and Verbose mode.
+More options can be found by running `./ftp_client --help`.

+### FTP Server

+basic usage of the ftp client is as followed: `./ftp_server [options]`.
+An example of this would be

+`./ftp_server -u path/to/custom/users`

+This command above would start the ftp server using a custom path to a group of users.
+For more options, run the command `./ftp_server --help`.

 [1]: https://www.ietf.org/rfc/rfc959.txt